TanyaDrona29/PracticeQuestion/README.md

 BubbleSort---- complete code for sorting elements in ascending order based on bubble sort.
 SelectionSort--- this will arrange elements sin ascending order using the technique of selection sorting.
 InsertionSort--- this is to sort elements using insertionsort.
+ChatRoom----this will check weather a perticular word is in the given string of words or not